Woodhall Spa Golf Club Hotchkin Course Key Information

 - One of the most sympathetic renovations of a great heathland course in the UK

 - A chance to find out how good your bunkers skills are from some of the UK's most demanding traps

 - A fine example of how to create interest and variety throughout on relatively flat terrain

 UK & Ireland Top 100 Golf Courses 2023/24 - 13

-Among our inland courses, only Sunningdale Old and New eclipse this respected heathland layout in the Lincolnshire spa town, where the well-received Tom Doak renovation project has come to an end since our last rankings.
+Among the inland courses in our Top 100 golf courses in the UK and Ireland rankings, only Sunningdale Old and New eclipse this respected heathland layout in the Lincolnshire spa town, where the well-received Tom Doak renovation project came to an end in 2019.

 As with many heathland courses, the vision has been to restore much of the original heathland character, with trees, shrubs and gorse removed where appropriate, bunkers returned to their original, more natural style and other long-lost ones re-introduced.

 The bunkers are, of course, what this fine course is most famed for.
 They are as testing as on any inland course within these shores, with perhaps only Ganton coming close.
 But the course is about so much more than just its bunkers, hence its lofty status in our rankings.